pedro-h-belchialves/pedro-h-belchialves/README.md

 # 👋 Pedro Alves

-Backend Engineer focused on scalable systems, asynchronous processing, and production-ready architecture.
+Backend Engineer focused on scalable systems, distributed workloads, and production-ready architecture.

 ---

 ## 🚀 About me

-I'm a Software Engineer with 5+ years of experience building scalable backend systems, APIs, and distributed workloads.
+Software Engineer with 5+ years of experience designing and building scalable backend systems, APIs, and asynchronous architectures.

-My focus is designing resilient architectures using queues, workers, and clean architecture principles.
+My focus is backend engineering, system design, and performance.
+I work with queues, workers, clean architecture, and modern engineering practices to build resilient systems.

-I build systems prepared for real-world scale.
+I also work with AI, LLM integrations, and product-focused engineering.

 ---